BAJAJ FINSERV DIRECT LIMITED

 Market value vs. market capitalisation

-Market Capitalisation refers to the total value of a company's outstanding shares, calculated as:
+Market capitalisation represents the total value of a company’s outstanding equity shares, calculated using the prevailing traded price multiplied by the number of issued shares.

 Factors Influencing Market Value